marian-salvan/TaskManagement/README.md

 Assure that you have Docker installed.

 ## How to run?
+1. Clone this repository
-1. Run `docker compose up` in this folder
+2. Run `docker compose up` in this folder
-2. Wait for the build to be completed
+3. Wait for the build to be completed
-3. You can access the application at the following url: http://localhost:4200/
+4. You can access the application at the following url: http://localhost:4200/
-4. You can access the API swagger at the folliwing url: http://localhost:5000/swagger
+5. You can access the API swagger at the folliwing url: http://localhost:5000/swagger

 ## Leftovers
 1. Tests for both backend and frontend